 Some common policies include:

 Qualifications and expectations of committee chairpeople.
-For example, “The vice president shall chair the fundraising committee and organize fundraisers twice a year, in the fall and spring.”
+For example, “The vice president shall chair the fundraising committee and organize fundraisers twice a year, in fall and spring.”

-The schedule for when board meetings occur.
+The schedule for when board meetings and general membership meetings occur.

 When to send condolences and in what manner (flowers, card, etc.).